 If a test shows that the concrete doesn’t meet the specification, the Engineer of Record must determine what to do.
 Usually that entails additional testing, which takes time.
 In the end, the Engineer must decide whether the strength is acceptable.
 If not, removing and replacing the defective concrete affects both cost and schedule.

 In concrete strength testing, just about any error will produce an artificially low result.
 These tests are relatively simple and don’t require major capital investment.
 In most places it’s easy to find someone to perform them cheaply.
 But doing it consistently right matters, and that’s neither easy nor inexpensive.
+ASTM C1077 spells out how to evaluate laboratories doing the testing.
 We’ll discuss the cost of bad testing in a future blog.
 But first let’s look at how to do it right.

 ASTM C31 requirements